FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 	r=0.3;
 	border b(t=0, 2*pi){x=r*cos(t); y=r*sin(t); label=1;}
 	mesh Thwithhole = buildmesh(a(50) + b(-30)); // bug (a trap) because
-												 // the two circle have the same radius = $0.3$
+												 // the two circles have the same radius = $0.3$
 	```

 ### Multi-Border

-Sometime it can be useful to make an array of border, but unfortunately it is incompatible with the FreeFem++ syntax.
-So to bypass this problem, the idea is small, if the number of segment of the discretization $n$ is a array, we make a implicit loop on all the value of the array, and the index variable $i$ of the loop is defined after parameter definition, like in `:::freefem border a(t=0, 2*pi; i)` ...
+Sometimes it can be useful to make an array of the border, but unfortunately it is incompatible with the FreeFem++ syntax.
+To bypass this problem, if the number of segments of the discretization $n$ is an array, we make an implicit loop on all of the values of the array, and the index variable $i$ of the loop is defined after the parameter definition, like in `:::freefem border a(t=0, 2*pi; i)` ...

 A first very small example: